Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 Operational Methods of Billing for Live-in Caregiver Services

 Billing providers may submit claims, including both Live-in Caregiver services and services requiring EVV records, at the same time through the ROCS billing system.
 PSW services that must comply with EVV will continue to bill services using the 55D program code.
-The Division is developing a new program code for PSW services that are exempt from EVV requirements.
-The Division will communicate the new program code once its developed.
-For the time being, PSW services that are exempt from EVV will bill using the 55D program code.
+The Division has developed new program codes for PSW services that are exempt from EVV requirements.
+PSW services that are exempt from EVV will bill using the 55E program code.
+Provider agencies must have an approved and current Live-In Caregiver Attestation Form for PSWs to bill using the 55E program code.

 E. Manual Entry Guidance

-Providers utilizing Provider Choice EVV Systems should reach out to their vendors for information on entering a Manual Visit Entry.
+Provider Agencies utilizing Provider Choice EVV Systems should reach out to their vendors for information on entering a Manual Visit Entry.
 Provider Choice EVV Systems submit new data to the EVV Data Aggregator, which updates existing records.
-Providers utilizing a Provider Choice System can see the latest version of data in the Data Aggregator.
+Provider Agencies utilizing a Provider Choice System can see the latest version of data in the Data Aggregator.

 F. Minimum Necessary